 If you look and your brand-new sedan is missing its spare, don’t panic just yet.
 Some newer cars have special run-flat tires that enable you to drive for a certain distance after it is punctured.
 If you do have a spare stored away, be sure to check its pressure periodically.
-Information about spare tires can be found in the spare tire guide from Good Year.

 - Car Jack: The jack is used to lift the car when changing the tire.

 It is best if your cables are at least 10 feet long.
-This makes it easier for the wires to reach between the two vehicles.
+This makes it easier for the wires to reach the two vehicles.

 Since jumpstarting a car requires you to get hands-on with a battery, be sure you do so safely.
-Car and Driver provides instructions to jumpstart a car.

 Reflectors or Flares